 These are terms you may hear during the copyediting phase of your project.
 Mostly, you will not be working directly with them, but it’s important that you understand their role in the editing of your book.

 Every publisher has a house Style Guide, which defines the rules the publisher generally follows in terms of word usage, spelling, grammar, etc. to ensure consistent, professional content across all projects.
 There are also standardized style guides for certain industries, such as the Associated Press (AP) Stylebook for journalism, and the MLA Handbook for academic fields.
-Trade book publishers (including Otterpine) most often use the Chicago Manual of Style, while also supplementing it with their own house style guides that contain specifics about their house preferences.
+Trade book publishers in the U.S.(including Otterpine) almost all use the Chicago Manual of Style (CMOS), while also supplementing it with their own house style guides that contain specifics about their house preferences.
 Otterpine’s Style Guide is a living document that we update regularly.

 A Style Sheet can be thought of as a style guide specific to your unique book.
 It is developed throughout the various editorial phases, especially copyedit.
 Its purpose is to ensure consistency by communicating the book’s preferences to every editor who works on the book.

-A Style Sheet may have many sections that include things such as how numbers should be treated (spelled out after 9 or after 99, for instance); preferred spellings for words that have multiple spellings; any unconventional spellings, capitalizations, or punctuations used; proper spellings of people, places, and titles; acronyms used; and much more.
+A Style Sheet may have many sections that include things such as how numbers should be treated (spelled out after 9 or after 99, for instance); preferred spellings for words that have multiple spellings; any unconventional spellings, capitalizations, or punctuations used; proper spellings of people, places, and titles; acronyms used; style preferences for headings; and much more.
 In fiction, a Style Sheet may also include biographical facts about characters and details about the timeline.

 Your project’s Style Sheet will be shared with you along with your copyedit, and you are welcome to review it to make sure all the “rules” we’ve collected about your work are correct.